On the Integral Part of A-Motivic Cohomology: Mixed -motives and their extension modules

 \begin{Remark} The proof presented below relies on \cite[Prop.
 1.5.10]{hartl} which already uses Dieudonn\'e-Manin classification (in the case $A=\bF[t]$).
 It would be much more satisfactory to prove the equivalence between semistability and isoclinicity directly, so that Theorem \ref{thm:HN-filtration} would follow from Andr\'e's theory. \end{Remark}

-\begin{proof}[Proof of Theorem \ref{thm:HN-filtration}] The existence and uniqueness of the slope filtration follows from \cite[Thm 1.4.7]{andre} applied to the slope function $\underline{D}\mapsto -\lambda(\underline{D})$ on the abelian category $\cI_F$.
+\begin{proof}[Proof of Theorem \ref{thm:HN-filtration}] The existence and uniqueness of the slope filtration follows from \cite[Thm 1.4.7]{andre} applied to the slope function $\underline{D}\mapsto -\lambda(\underline{D})$ on the abelian category $\operatorname{IC}_{F}$.

-We focus on the second part of the statement.
+Hence, we only need to prove existence of \eqref{eq:HN-filtration-equation} with pure subquotients since uniqueness follows from \cite[Thm 1.4.7]{andre}.
 If $\delta=1$, then $\cA(F)$ is identified with $F[\![\pi]\!]$ and Theorem \ref{thm:HN-filtration} is proved in \cite[Prop.
 1.5.10]{hartl}.
-We now explain how the general case follows from the above.
+We now explain how the general case reduces to this one.
 Let $\bG$ be the finite field extension of $\bF$ corresponding to

 Let $\phi:\bG\to F$ denote the inclusion.
 This defines an embedding of $\bG$ in $k$, the residue field of $E$.
 Let $\cA_{\phi}(F)$ be the completion of $\cO\otimes_{\bG}F$ at the ideal $\fm\otimes_{\bG} F$.
 In the theory of isocrystals over $F$ with $\bG$ in place of $\bF$, $\cA_{\phi}(F)$ appears in place of $\cA(F)$ and $\delta=1$.
 In \cite[\S 4.2]{mornev-isocrystal}, Mornev defines an additive functor